Project School Emergency Response to Violence (SERV)

 - What activities are not eligible for funding under Project SERV?

-- May LEAs or HEIs be eligible for funding if a crisis or incident happened off campus?
+- May LEAs or IHEs be eligible for funding if a crisis or incident happened off campus?

 - Can project SERV funds be used to fund violence prevention programs such as after-school programs, mentoring programs, anger management, or skills building management?